eclipse-ankaios/ankaios/ank/doc/swdesign/README.md

 Status: approved

-When the user calls the Ankaios CLI `apply` command, the Ankaios CLI shall send an update state request to the Ankaios server, containing the state object and filter mask generated from the given input files.

-Needs:
-- impl
-- utest
-- stest

-#### CLI sends update state request for `ank apply -d ...`
-`swdd~cli-apply-send-update-state-for-deletion~1`

-Status: approved

-When the user calls the Ankaios CLI `apply` command with the `-d` flag, the Ankaios CLI shall send an update state request to the Ankaios server, containing an empty state object and the filter mask generated from the given input files.
+When the user calls the Ankaios CLI `apply` command and the CLI has generated a state object from the input and the CLI has generated a filter masks from the input, the CLI shall request an update of the state including a watch on the updated workloads.

 Needs:
 - impl